tudo-cni/vsting-sa/README.md

 ## Install on a supported device

-the software bundled was preconfigured and tested on some devices and system images ready to be used were created.
+the software bundle was preconfigured and tested on some devices and system images ready to be used were created.
 The following indications were tested and are therefore supported for the following system:

 - [APU-4D4](https://www.apu-board.de/produkte/apu4d4.html)